KongsbergDigital/kognitwin-databricks-specification/README.md

 ```

 ### Push interrface
 Whenever it is possible, a preferred solution is to push new data to Kognitwin.
-This is done using cloudevents, where the cloudevent type is predefined and configure in Kognitwin.
-The cpnfiguration in Kognitwin will include a tranform from the cloudevent into the asset format used by Kognitwin.
+This is done using cloudevents, where the cloudevent type is predefined and configured in Kognitwin.
+The configuration in Kognitwin will include a tranform from the cloudevent into the asset format used by Kognitwin.
 A simplified example config is shown here:
 ```json
 {
 	"id": "db:messages:examples-test1",